Business22 April 2021

 Netflix boosts its commitment to the Spanish cultural industry

 As part of its goal to support the diversity of stories and formats, Netflix recently revealed its coming made-in-Spain productions.
-Besides this, the company will be bringing three Spanish novels to our screens: Un cuento perfecto, by Elisabet Benavent, that questions self-expectations as the way to happiness; La chica de nieve by Javier Castillo, the great thriller phenomenon; and Hija del Camino by Lucía-Asué Mbomío, a ground-breaking debut about identity, family ties and the fight against racism.
+Besides this, the company will be : Un cuento perfecto, by Elisabet Benavent, that questions self-expectations as the way to happiness; La chica de nieve by Javier Castillo, the great thriller phenomenon; and Hija del Camino by Lucía-Asué Mbomío, a ground-breaking debut about identity, family ties and the fight against racism.

 Communications Manager, Spain & Portugal